-Cheryl Brown serves as the Title IX Coordinator and oversees implementation of the College's policy on equal opportunity, harassment, and nondiscrimination.
-Reports of discrimination, harassment and/ or retaliation should be made to the Title IX Coordinator or deputy/deputies, promptly.
-However, there is no time limitation for the filing of complaints, as long as the accused individual remains subject to the College's jurisdiction.
+Cheryl Brown serves as the Title IX Coordinator and oversees implementation of the College's policy on sexual harassment and misconduct, and nondiscrimination.
+Reports of discrimination, harassment and/ or retaliation should be made to the Title IX Coordinator promptly.
+There is no time limitation for the filing of complaints.
+If the accused person is no longer enrolled or working at the College, the complainant is still entitled to supportive measures.
 The College acts promptly on all reports, and every effort is made to preserve the privacy of reports.
-Anonymous reports may also be filed online, using the reporting form posted at http://bartonccc.edu/campussafety/file-a-report.
-Reporting is addressed more specifically on p.
-14, Section 8, Confidentiality and Reporting of Offenses under this Policy.
-Reports of discrimination by the Title IX Coordinator should be reported to the College President, 620-792-9301.